tantinlala/accountability/README.md

 This python package provides a command line interface with the following functionality:

 - Download all bills that have been voted upon by the senate within the past x months as .txt files
+- Download the vote positions of each senator for each bill
 - Ask OpenAI to provide a short summary of a .txt file (e.g. one of the bills downloaded)

 # Setup instructions